What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Introduction

-Guided by our findings and to further examine why discrete modeling hinders compositional generalization, we augment MaskGIT's discrete, categorical training objective with a Joint Embedding Predictive Architecture (JEPA) objective \citep{lecun2022jepa}.
-This modification introduces continuous latent targets and yields clear improvements in MaskGIT's compositional performance.
-At the same time, JEPA-trained models exhibit more disentangled intermediate representations, suggesting that predictive continuous objectives can shape the internal structure to retain compositionality in discrete generative models.
+Guided by our findings and to further examine why discrete modeling hinders compositional generalization, we test whether augmenting the categorical training objective with a continuous Joint Embedding Predictive Architecture (JEPA) objective \citep{lecun2022jepa} can improve compositional performance.
+This modification introduces continuous latent targets and yields clear improvements on held-out factor combinations.
+At the same time, models trained with this auxiliary objective exhibit more disentangled intermediate representations, suggesting that predictive continuous objectives can shape the internal structure to support compositionality in discrete models.